cedx/grinder-php-minify/README.md

 Future compressPhp() => php_minify.compressDirectory('path/to/src', 'path/to/out');
 ```

-When the functions processes a directory, a filter is applied on the names of the processed files to determine whether they are PHP scripts.
+When the function processes a directory, a filter is applied on the names of the processed files to determine whether they are PHP scripts.
 A filename pattern is used to match the eligible PHP scripts, by default it's set to `"*.php"`.
-You can change this pattern to select a different set of PHP scripts:
+You can change use the `pattern` option to select a different set of PHP scripts:

 ```dart
 php_minify.compressDirectory('path/to/src', 'path/to/out', pattern: '*.inc.php7');
 ```

-Source directories are scanned recursively.
-You can force the minifier to only process the files located at the root of the source directory by setting the `recurse` option to `false`:
+The source directories are scanned recursively.
+You can force the function to only process the files located at the root of the source directory by setting the `recurse` option to `false`:

 ```dart
 php_minify.compressDirectory('path/to/src', 'path/to/out', recurse: false);